Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 Fig.~\ref{fig:neg-classical} shows a suggestive pictorial representation of the well-known behavior of the classical negation, where the notation $|A|$ represents the semantical denotation of some sentence $A$ as its so-called `truth-set', i.e., the set of situations (aka.~`worlds') in which $A$ happens to be true.
-As illustrated, classical logic makes the assumption that we always have complete and non-contradictory information/evidence as to whether $A$ or its negation $\neg A$ is the case.
+As illustrated, classical logic makes the assumption that we always have complete and non-contradictory information or evidence as to whether $A$ or its negation $\neg A$ is the case.

 It is instructive to compare Fig.~\ref{fig:neg-classical} with the two (mutually dual) situations depicted in Fig.~\ref{fig:neg-nonclassical} for non-classical negations.
-As illustrated, employing paraconsistent negations we can represent \textit{truth-gluts}, i.e., situations in which, for some $A$, both it and its negation $\neg A$ are the case (e.g.~when we have contradictory information about $A$).
-Analogously, employing paracomplete negations we can represent \textit{truth-gaps}, i.e., situations in which neither $A$ nor its negation $\neg A$ is the case (e.g.~when we have only partial information as to whether $A$ holds).
+As illustrated, employing paraconsistent negations we can represent \textit{truth-gluts}, i.e., situations in which, for some $A$, both it and its negation $\neg A$ are the case (e.g., when we have contradictory information about $A$).
+Analogously, employing paracomplete negations we can represent \textit{truth-gaps}, i.e., situations in which neither $A$ nor its negation $\neg A$ is the case (e.g., when we have only partial information as to whether $A$ holds).

-Thus, paraconsistency and paracompleteness are, in a sense, dual notions.\footnote{Such a duality naturally leads one to consider lattice-based semantics for families of paraconsistent and paracomplete logics.
-As we will see later, this regularly leads to `dual' pairs of characterizations and other meta-theoretical results.} From a logical point of view:
+Thus, in our approach, paraconsistency and paracompleteness can be seen as dual notions.\footnote{Such a duality naturally follows from our consideration of lattice-based semantics for families of paraconsistent and paracomplete logics.
+As we will explore later, this frequently results in `dual pairs' of characterizations and other meta-theoretical results.} From a logical point of view:

-As mentioned previously, it becomes necessary to give up either TND or ECQ (or both) for any property of negation to become `negotiable'.
-There are many good reasons for featuring a `weak' negation in a logical system, and those have been generously discussed in the literature on non-classical logics (see e.g.~\cite{BookCC16} and the references therein).
-We list several properties of negation in Table~\ref{table:negation-properties} that have been object of our investigations (see \cite{AFP}).
+As previously mentioned, given Boolean conjunction and disjunction, it becomes necessary to relinquish either TND or ECQ (or both) for any property of negation to become `negotiable'.
+There are many compelling reasons to feature a `weak' negation in a logical system, and these have been thoroughly discussed in the literature on non-classical logics (see e.g.~\cite{BookCC16} and the references therein).
+We have listed several properties of negation in Table~\ref{table:negation-properties} that have been the subject of our investigations (see \cite{AFP}).